 The absolute most delicious and flavorful vegetable soup out there!
-With a rich tomato broth and hearty rice, this soup will comfort you and fill you up.
+This Tomato Rice Vegetable Soup has a rich tomato broth and hearty rice texture to fill you up.
 It is oil-free and incredibly healthy and good for you.

 Meet my new favorite soup!
 I’ve made this several times already before posting it and I’m here to tell you, this is the best vegetable soup I’ve had.
 I have found many vegetable soups to be too watery or have a really bland broth, do you know what I mean?
 The broth part of a soup tends to be my favorite part because it imparts so much flavor (if done well).
 I really want to slurp up flavor, not boring bland liquid.
 Every single bite of this soup is absolutely a party for your taste buds.